halon/pgp-keys/README.md

 New systems are deployed by [downloading](http://dl.halon.se/vsp/) a disk image or virtual machine template.
-Existing systems are updated by simply pressing the automatic update button on the system's update page.
+Existing systems can be [updated](http://wiki.halon.se/Software_update) by (for example) simply pressing web admin's update button.

 There is an [RSS feed](https://github.com/halonsecurity/changelog/releases.atom) available.